 The IT transformation project is formalized in digital documents for sharing and record-keeping.
 Organizations invest in project management tools and documentation software to facilitate easy collaboration, editing and reporting.

 A variety of information will be created during the program and organized into relevant documents.
 For example, some documents will explain the plan of action to meet targeted outcomes.
 For efficiency and productivity improvements, process digitization (via automation), employee enablement (via collaboration and remote working tools) or faster data analysis (via business intelligence tools) are possible solutions.
+These documents can be used to market the transformation program with company executives, giving credit to the team for the great progress, improvements in productivity, etc. using metrics whenever possible.

 IT transformation is usually an expensive undertaking that requires careful resource planning.
 Project priorities are determined and planned in advance to direct focus on what matters most.
 Stepping outside the boundaries of the project can make it challenging to control project costs within the approved budget, and the project may get out of hand.
 As scope creep is a risk, team members must be aware of what constitutes extraneous work from the project’s viewpoint.
 These aspects are expressed in the scope document, and are as follows: